mui/material-ui/docs/data/material/getting-started/templates/templates.md

 {{"component": "docs/src/modules/components/MaterialFreeTemplatesCollection.js"}}
 <br/>

 If while using these examples you make changes or enhancements that could improve the developer experience, or you would like to contribute an additional example, please consider creating a [pull request on GitHub](https://github.com/mui/material-ui/pulls).

-So far we have demos for a dashboard, sign in page, sign up page, blog page, checkout flow, album page, pricing page, and sticky footer page.

 ## Premium templates